Shk-Haseeb/SpamLab/README.md

 # 📨 Simple Naive Bayes Email Classifier

-A lightweight email spam filter built from scratch in Python using the **Naive Bayes algorithm** — no ML libraries, just word counts, probabilities, and math.
+A lightweight email spam filter built from scratch in Python using the **Naive Bayes algorithm**.
+No ML libraries, just word counts, probabilities, and math.

 ---